I love reading and writing. I came to writing late in life and discovered a world where I feel like a fish in the water.

 A couple of years ago, I read Judith Bourque’s book “Robes of Silk, Feet of Clay: The True Story of a Love Affair With Beatles Guru Maharishi Mahesh Yogi”.
 Mahesh Yogi (MMY) was the founder of the Transcendental Meditation movement.

-I fully understand why J. Bourque authored this book and I admire her courage in writing about the affair she had with MMY.
+I fully understand why J. Bourque authored this book and I admire her courage in writing it.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.